Eliza776/DSA-Project-2/README.md

 ## Data Cleaning
 In the cleaning process, I began with a thorough check of the raw dataset to identify issues such as:

  -Replaced missing gender entries with "Undisclosed"

--Removed employees without salary (assumed exited)
+ -Removed employees without salary

  -Removed records with "NULL" department entries

  -Merged and processed bonus allocation dataset (based on rating)

--Derived columns: Salary bands, total pay, bonus amount
+ -Derived columns: Salary bands, total pay, and bonus amount